 The elderly farmer Mr. Farrar, sometimes called “Old Pharaoh,” was accused by Ann Putnam, who claimed he was pinching her in her dreams.
 He was tried on 18 May 1692 and imprisoned until November of that year.
 He died only two years later.

-Other surnames that surface in our tree around Boston and Salem during that time period that were also held by named “witches” were Sears, Cary, Thorndike, Godfrey, and Pride.
+Other surnames that surface in our tree around Boston and Salem during that time period that were also held by named “witches” were Sears, Cary, Godfrey, Hoar, Thorndike, and Pride.
+[Update in 2025: I have also discovered direct ancestry from the Whipple family, who look to have been accusers.]
 While we may not be direct descendants of any of the wrongfully accused, there’s no question that the panic touched all of our New England ancestors in some way.
 Living through that trying time would have taken its toll on every colonist.

 Comments